 Why Your Nonprofit's First Board of Directors Is So Important

-A nonprofit is a corporation, and, just like their for-profit cousins, nonprofit corporations exist independently of the people who founded them.
+A nonprofit is a corporation and just like their for-profit cousins, nonprofit corporations exist independently of the people who founded them.
+It is a legal requirement for a nonprofit to have a board of directors.
 Boards have the responsibility to make sure that the nonprofit follows nonprofit law and adheres to its mission.

 The nonprofit board can hire and fire the CEO.
 Even if your organization has only volunteers and no staff, it must have a board.

 Who Should Be On My Nonprofit's First Board?

 Founding board members are very special.
 They usually know the founder/s of the organization and believe strongly in its cause.